 This star-shaped Star of the Republic Museum showcases the history of the Republic of Texas and social heritage of area inhabitants from American Indian tribes to settlers of the 1800s.

 Highlights include a Lone Star flag that reportedly flew over the Republic, artifacts from French explorer La Salle’s Fort St. Louis and La Belle expeditions, an enormous painting depicting the signing of the Texas Declaration of Independence, and an entire second floor dedicated to the social and multicultural history of the Republic of Texas era.

-The Texas Historical Commission preserves and operates 32 state historic sites across Texas.
+The Texas Historical Commission preserves and operates over 30 state historic sites across Texas.
 These unique places honor Texas history and inspire an understanding of what it means to be a Texan.
-Read more about our sites and other Texas history stories in our agency’s magazine The Medallion.